kinleyid/multi-user-study/readme.md

 There is more extensive documentation of JSON online.

+### Parameters

 Whether you are editing the "study input" or "batch input", you can use the same parameters to customize the experiment:

+#### General parameters

-- `perspectives`: Names of perspectives.
+- `perspectives`: Names of the perspectives.
-- `writing_prompt`: A prompt participants will see above the text box. `"%PERS%"` will be replaced with the current perspective.
+- `query_participant_perspective`: Ask an initial question prior to the writing task querying which perspective each participant agrees with.
+This is necessary if `rating_allocation_mode` is set to `'opponents'` (see below).
+Options are `true` or `false`
+- `query_participant_perspective_text`: Text of question querying each participant's perspective.
+Defaults to `"Which perspective do you agree with?"`.

+#### Writing phase parameters

+- `display_wordcount`: Whether to display a running wordcount below the writing area (`true` or `false`).
+- `max_words`: The maximum number of words allowed in participant narratives.
 - `n_lines`: The number of lines participants see while they are writing their narratives.
-- `max_words`: The maximum number of words allowed in participant narratives.
-- `display_wordcount`: Whether two display a running wordcount below the writing area.
-- `pre_writing_timeline`: A set of questions (or just one) that participant see before writing each narrative. `"%PERS%"` will be replaced with the current perspective.
 - `post_writing_timeline`: A set of questions (or just one) that participant see after writing each narrative. `"%PERS%"` will be replaced with the current perspective.
-- `rating_timeline`: A set of questions asked to participants about the narratives of others. `"%PERS%"` will be replaced with the current perspective being rated and `"%NARR%"` will be replaced with the current narrative.
 - `post_writing_message`: A message to display to participants at the end of the writing phase (default "Writing phase finished!
 Please keep this window open.")
+- `pre_writing_timeline`: A set of questions (or just one) that participant see before writing each narrative. `"%PERS%"` will be replaced with the current perspective.
+- `writing_prompt`: A prompt participants will see above the text box. `"%PERS%"` will be replaced with the current perspective.

+#### Rating phase parameters

 - `post_rating_message`: A message to display to participants at the end of the rating phase (e.g., "Experiment finished!")
+- `rating_allocation_mode`: How narratives will be allocated to raters.
+Options are:
+    - `'all-others'`: everyone will rate everyone else's narratives
+    - `'opponents'`: everyone will rate the narratives of those who disagree with them; note that to use this option, `query_participant_perspective` must be set to `true`
+    - `'allies'`: everyone will rate the narratives of those who agree with them; note that to use this option, `query_participant_perspective` must be set to `true`
+    - `'all'`: everyone will rate everyone's narratives, *including their own*
+- `rating_timeline`: A set of questions asked to participants about the narratives of others. `"%PERS%"` will be replaced with the current perspective being rated and `"%NARR%"` will be replaced with the current narrative.

+### Example

 For example, the study input might be the following: